usc-isi-i2/dig-etl-engine/docs/index.md

 - using rules to extract data based on patterns
 - organizing and customizing the appearance of the search page

-This guide will show you how to build a KG and search application for artworks in a museum.
+This guide will show you how to build a KG and search application for an event dataset.

-The following page shows an example page [https://americanart.si.edu/artwork/sir-thomas-heath-9890](https://americanart.si.edu/artwork/sir-thomas-heath-9890).
-Your objective is to build a KG of artworks in the Smithsonian American Art Museum.
+Your objective is to build a KG of event records.
-The KG will include information about the artworks (title, medium, size, etc.) and the artists who created them.
+The KG will include information about the events (title, date, city, country, description).

 [add-project-button]: assets/add-project-button.png
 [create-project]: assets/create-project.png